Ferrets Reintroduced to Fort Belknap Reservation

-Ferrets Now Reintroduced to 19 Locations
+Ferrets Now Reintroduced to 20 Locations

-As of 2012, an estimated 750-1,000 ferrets were living in the wild in 17 locations across the West.
-Four of these sites have surpassed the required minimum of 30 breeding adults.
+A successful black-footed ferret captive-breeding program was initiated in 1987 and continues to this day.
+As of 2013, an estimated 500 ferrets were living in the wild in 20 locations across the West, with four of the sites surpassing the required minimum of 30 breeding adults.
 Though we have a long way to go, by nearly all measurements, the ferret’s reintroduction to the wild has been a stunning accomplishment.
-Our challenge now is to restore more large colonies of prairie dogs so that we can finish the job of restoring one of the most endangered mammals on the continent.
+Our challenge now is to establish more large colonies of prairie dogs so that we can finish the job of restoring one of the most endangered mammals on the continent.

 Poisoning Halted at Conata Basin Ferret Recovery Area

 In 2007, Defenders of Wildlife succeeded in preventing the U.S. Forest Service from poisoning tens of thousands of prairie dogs in Conata Basin, South Dakota, home to the most successful ferret recovery site.
-After tens of thousands of Defenders members took action to contact federal officials, the media picked up on the importance of this story, and CNN brought it to the public’s attention on one of their “Broken Government” segments.
-Once people understood that this proposal entailed killing native wildlife on public lands with public dollars in an area critical for survival of an endangered species, the proposal was revoked.
+After tens of thousands of Defenders members took action to contact federal officials, the media picked up on the importance of this story and CNN brought it to the public’s attention on one of their “Broken Government” segments.
+Once people understood that this proposal entailed killing native wildlife on public lands, with public dollars, in an area critical for survival of an endangered species, the proposal was revoked.